 One of our first initiatives is to launch a Welcoming initiative as one way we can make our building more safe, inclusive, and respectful of gender and sexual diversity.

 You may notice the Safe Space stickers around our building.
-These are the spaces where individuals can talk freely with Rabbi Kane, Cantor Shiovitz, School Director Roni Shapiro, and/or educators about feelings and issues without feeling judged.
+These are the spaces where individuals can talk freely with Rabbi Kane, Cantor Shiovitz, Nursery School Director Naomi Elyachar, Assistant Religious School Director Libby Spitzer and/or educators about feelings and issues without feeling judged.
 Safe Spaces are designed to allow the individual to express oneself in a more relaxed setting, without fear of being made to feel uncomfortable, unwelcome, or unsafe because of biological sex, race/ethnicity, sexual orientation, gender identity or expression, cultural background, religious affiliation, age, or physical or mental ability.

 One’s sexual orientation is in relation to the gender(s) to which they are attracted.
 One’s gender identity is a person’s personal perception of having a particular gender, which may or may not correspond with their birth sex.
 One’s gender expression is the way in which a person expresses their gender identity, typically through their appearance, dress, and behavior.

 A welcoming community does not judge people for the way they dress and does not assume to know a person’s identity based on physical features.